Chinese Green Tea: Longjing, Pan-Firing and 75–85 °C Water

 Green tea (lü cha, 绿茶) is the oldest and most spring-like of Chinese teas.
-Freshly picked leaves are quickly heated to stop oxidation (sha qing, 杀青 — “killing the green”), so the tea keeps the colour, freshness and aroma of the living leaf.
+Freshly picked leaves are quickly heated in a dry wok to stop oxidation (sha qing, 杀青 - “killing the green”), so the tea keeps the colour, freshness and aroma of the living leaf.
+Japan steams its green tea.
+China pan-fires it, and that one step is why the two taste nothing alike: a toasted, nutty sweetness on the Chinese side, seaweed and broth on the Japanese.

 Taste and character